NyantasticUwU/nstd/README.md

 # Platform support
 The `core` module can be used ***ANYWHERE***.
 It doesn't rely on ***ANY*** other libraries, including standard libraries.
-Other modules will work on *most* platforms and have been tested to build for Windows, macOS, and Linux.
+Other modules will work on *most* platforms and have been tested to build for Windows, macOS, Linux, and Redox.

 # Module overview
 - `nstd`